You have two options for submitting your application:

-Prior Notification – use this form for notifying the planning authority of proposals to build or significantly alter/extend a farm or forestry building, install a domestic micro-wind turbine or air-source heat pump, or to demolish a building.
+Prior Notification - to notify the planning authority of proposals to build or significantly alter/extend a farm or forestry building, install a domestic micro-wind turbine or air-source heat pump, or to demolish a building.

-Certificate of Lawfulness for Existing Use or Development – use this form to obtain a decision from the planning authority on whether planning permission is required for existing building works or development that have previously taken place.
+Certificate of Lawfulness for Existing Use or Development -to obtain a decision from the planning authority on whether planning permission is required for existing building works or development that have previously taken place.

 Pre Application Forms and Other Forms

-Major Applications Pre-Application Consultation – use these forms to notify the planning authority of any proposed major/national development, if you are unsure whether the development is a major/national development use the Pre-Application Screening Notice, before submitting the Proposal of Application Notice.
+Major Applications Pre-Application Consultation - to notify the planning authority of any proposed major/national development (if you are unsure whether the development is a major/national development use the Pre-Application Screening Notice, before submitting the Proposal of Application Notice).

-Local Developments Pre Application Enquiry Form - If you are proposing a local development which includes most development not associated with the alterations or extension of an exisitng house please use the form below and attach appropriate plans or supporting information with your enquiry.
-Local Developments can include but is not limited to most smaller wind energy proposals (up to 20MW), anything from a single house to under 50 houses, conversions of non residential buildings, changes of use or other small to medium scale business and industrial proposals (as defined in the Hierachy of Development).
-This is an editable PDF form and
+Local Developments Pre-Application Enquiry Form - If you are proposing a local development which includes most development not associated with the alterations or extension of an existing house please use the Pre-Application Enquiry Form Local Development (pdf 460kb) and attach appropriate plans or supporting information with your enquiry.
+Local Developments can include but is not limited to most smaller wind energy proposals (up to 20MW), anything from a single house to under 50 houses, conversions of non residential buildings, changes of use or other small to medium scale business and industrial proposals (as defined in the Hierarchy of Development).

 - Pre-Application Enquiry Form Local Development (pdf 460kb)